sophAi/arch_2013/stories/cv.rst

 *Parallel Tempering Molecular Dynamics Simulation Plus Self Analyzers (MPICH/Fortran)*

 The PTMD is an implementation of the software engineering.
-It combinds analyzer and numerical simulation so the program can analyze the results produced by the latter automatically.
-During the first and the second year of my Ph.D career, it produced and analyzed more than 10TB data without interuption.
+It combines analyzer and numerical simulation so the program can analyze the results produced by the latter automatically.
+During the first and the second year of my Ph.D career, it produced and analyzed more than 10TB data without interruption.
 Most analyzers were designed for time series clustering and molecular shape analysis.

 DTools
 ~~~~~~